alexbfree/thesis/src/chapter-4.md

 #### Interact With Data Together

 Directly using data together within a support conversation is seen as a key element of making data interaction meaningful for families.
-For support workers, the use of data can form "a way in" or conversation starter:
+For support workers, the use of data can form _'a way in'_ or conversation starter:

 _"[Showing the data could be] an ice breaker [with] a new case.
 So, 'We've got this information; can you tell me more about it?'
 That opens it up, like a can of worms and it all just comes out; you know what I mean?
 Then you're able to have that open and honest conversation with them to see what level of support that they need."_ [Worker, SQ28]